 Stay in-synch with the latest developments in SEO

 SEO is changing all the time.
 Search engine engineers in the various companies (Google, Microsoft, Yahoo) are working hard to make their search results more accurate, useful and faster.

 To this end, they introduce new rules that may have a direct or indirect impact on your website’s ranking.
-So, it is necessary to follow the latest developments in SEO and take action where necessary.
+So, it is necessary to follow the latest developments in SEO and take action when necessary.

 Security of information is something that will gain more importance on the Web in the coming years so the sooner you can migrate your website to SSL the better.
 It involves making technical changes and applying SSL to your server but it’s a once off task that is worth doing now or at least planning to do in the coming months.

 Local SEO optimization: Local SEO is a term used to describe the process of optimizing a website to appear higher in the SERPS when people are searching for information (stores, products, services etc) in a specific area.

 Classic example is the ‘near me’ searches performed from mobile i.e. ‘mexican restaurants near me’.

 Pro Tip: Read my previous article on how to become an SEO Expert for a list of websites to follow to stay in synch with the latest SEO Developments.